 I get the privilege of seeing relationships heal completely from those kinds of crises every day around here and it never gets old.
 It’s always moving.

 But what about an affair?
+Can you recover from an affair?

 When a woman calls and says her husband is having an affair, she always wants to know: Is it possible to save this marriage?
 And is it even worth it?
 Should I even want him back?